Narcotics Control Bureau: Organisation

 The Director General of NCB is mostly an officer from the Indian Police Service (IPS) or the Indian Revenue Service (IRS).
 Apart from the direct feeder grade, officers in this organisation are also drawn from Indian Revenue Service, Indian Police Service and other Paramilitary forces.

 The Narcotics Control Bureau is also represented on the Economic Intelligence Council.
 NCB is affiliated to Home Ministry, which was made responsible for administering The Narcotic Drugs and Psychotropic Substances Act, 1985.
 The NCB is outside the ambit of the Right to information Act under Section 24(1) of the RTI act 2005.

 Functions

 The chief purpose of the Narcotics Control Bureau is to fight drug trafficking on an all-India level.
-It works in close cooperation with the Customs and Central Excise/GST, State Police Department, Central Bureau of Investigation (CBI), Central Economic Intelligence Bureau (CEIB) and other Indian intelligence and law enforcement agencies both at the national and states level.
+It works in close cooperation with the Customs and Central Excise/GST, State Police Department, State Excise and Prohibition Department, Central Bureau of Investigation (CBI), Central Economic Intelligence Bureau (CEIB) and other Indian intelligence and law enforcement agencies both at the national and states level.
 The NCB also provides resources and training to the personnel of India's Drug Law Enforcement Agencies in fighting drug trafficking.
 The NCB also monitors India's frontiers to track down points where smuggling activities take place with foreign traffickers.